top of page

 Occupational Therapist

-Outside of work, Toni enjoy being creative, listening to music, reading, exercising, and spending quality time with her family.
-In her practice, Toni places importance on enabling connections, strengths, choice, and always believing in someone's ability.
-Her passion for her role and her clients has become her inner drive to deliver a service that is personal and unique to her client’s experiences and needs.
+Outside of work, Toni enjoys being creative, listening to music, reading, exercising, and spending time with her family.
+She is driven by a genuine passion for her role and is committed to providing a personalised, respectful service that reflects each child and family’s unique needs and experiences.

 bottom of page